conda/conda/docs/source/user-guide/troubleshooting.rst

 * ASIO4ALL, by Michael Tippach

 If you find others, please let us know.
 If you're on this list and you want to fix things, let us know.
+In either case, the conda issue tracker at https://github.com/conda/conda/issues is the best way to reach us.

 SSL connection errors
 =====================